Home » 7 Types of Yellow Parrots (with Pictures)

 The sulfur-crested cockatoo can live for 65+ years.

 The sun conure (Aratinga solstitialis) has green plumage as a hatchling but quickly fades into a bright yellow.
-A red tint around the eyes is commonplace.
+A red tint around the eyes is expected.

 Sun conures make good pets if you can dedicate time to their needs.
 They’re friendly birds that relish attention.

-If lavished with affection, a sun parakeet will return this love.
-These parrots become lonely, depressed, and aggressive if left alone too much.
+If lavished with affection, a sun parakeet will return the love.
+However, if left alone too much, these parrots become lonely, depressed, and aggressive.

 The sun parakeet can imitate human words, but it’s likelier to squawk and trill.
 Unfortunately, the shrillness of this can grate on the nerves.